 The mask museum attracts a large number of national and international tourists as well.
 The museum is located near many beach holiday destinations on the west coast of Sri Lanka.
 Ambalangoda, Bentota beach, Beruwala, Kalutara, Galle, Unawatuna and Matara are the most popular holiday spots within easy reach of the mask museum.
 The museum can be explored in a day excursion from any of the beach hotels on the west coast.

-Usually, Ambalangoda mask museum is one of the places of attractions visited by tourists who make Galle one day tour from the west coast beach resort.
+Usually, Ambalangoda mask museum is one of the popular places of attractions visited by tourists, who make Galle sightseeing tour from the west coast beach resort.
 The Galle one day tour includes many interesting places with Ambalangoda mask museum.
 Tour operators such as Seerendipity tours offer the Galle day excursion several times a week and you can arrange a private excursion at any time of the week.

 The traditional forms of arts and crafts are being neglected due to the embracing of new technology by the present generations.
 Therefore the number of traditional artists such as Kolam dancers, devil dancers, and mask craftsman are on the downward trend and show a continuous decrease of local traditions for the last several decades.
 Therefore the mask museum of Ambalangoda and the research centre are supposed to preserve this valuable heritage by protecting it for the future generations.

 Do I have to pay entrance fees at Ambalangoda mask museum?